GamesTwoLife/DiscordBot-Template/README.md

 Using the template is easy and fun — you'll see!
 Since the template is written purely in JavaScript with no external dependencies, you can customize it however you want.
 Your creativity is the limit!

+The template is implemented using plain JavaScript without any external dependencies, making it straightforward to extend and adapt to your specific requirements.
+Its modular architecture allows for full customization based on your project’s needs.

 #### • **Open-Source and Self-Hosted:**

 > It's yours, you have full control.